 How to create analytical signals for simulation and optimization

-The Boulder Opal toolkit contains analytical signals in the form of piecewise-constant functions (Pwcs), which can be used for simulation and optimization.
-The full list of Pwc analytical signals in the toolkit is available in the reference documentation.
+Boulder Opal contains analytical signals in the form of piecewise-constant functions (Pwcs), which can be used for simulation and optimization.
+The full list of Pwc analytical signals is available in the reference documentation.

-In this notebook we show how to create signals from the toolkit for use in simulation and optimization.
+In this notebook we show how to create signals for use in simulation and optimization.
 You can also define your own analytical Hamiltonians from the ground up, see this user guide for more information.

 Summary workflow